nosch/polymer-scaffold/README.md

 ## How to use?

-Develop your custom HTML elements inside src/ and "vulcanize" your work with
+Develop your custom HTML elements inside src/.
+"Vulcanize" your work and start a local web server with grunt:

     $ grunt build

-This grunt tasks will create a folder named build/ including the "vulcanized" index.html.
+    $ grunt server